diffpy/diffpy.github.io/_sources/products/diffpycmi/install.txt

     export PATH=/opt/local/bin:${PATH}

-   See below for a brief :ref:`dependencies`
+   See below for a brief :ref:`dependencies` (these should already be installed after following the instructions in step 1).

 #.
 Unzip the DiffPy-CMI tarball into a directory of your choice::